eProsima/DDS-Record-Replay/tool/README.md

-# eProsima DDS Router Yaml Module
+# eProsima DDS Recorder Yaml Module

-This module create an executable that runs a DDS Router configured via *yaml* configuration file.
+This module create an executable that runs a DDS Recorder configured via *yaml* configuration file.

 ---